 What SEN provision do we offer?

 Students participate in a range of assessments during their 6 week induction period in order to ensure that appropriate support is provided to meet the complexities of their individual needs.
-These assessments include (where appropriate): Speech and Language Assessments, Social Thinking Assessments and a student/family-led survey of sensory needs.
-Only a small number of students arrive at the school with an EHCP.
+These assessments include (where appropriate): Speech and Language Assessments, Social Thinking Assessments and a range of literacy and numeracy assessments.
+Only a small number of students arrive at the school with an EHCP, all of whom have co-morbid mental health issues that are unrelated to their primary SEND need.
 During their time at JPC, we regularly review each student’s progress and will, along with the student’s mainstream school make a referral for an EHCP assessment, if it is deemed appropriate.
 Students are encouraged to express their needs, priorities and aspirations through Person-Centred Plans and Person-Centred meetings.

-The assessments and observations are discussed as part of the 6 week review, when Individual Support Plans will be discussed with parents and students.
-These plans will specify the support and interventions that will be put in place for the students, along with their aspirations, as expressed through their Person-Centred Plans.
+The assessments and observations outlined above also inform the development of Individual Learning Plans during the student's first six weeks at JPC.
+These plans will specify the support and interventions that will be put in place for the students, along with their aspirations, as expressed through their Pupil Passport.
 These plans for support may include 1-1, small group or in class support as well as specifying the focus and type of specific intervention (e.g. sensory needs; sensory integration; Literacy, Numeracy and Social skills; ‘Social Thinking’ programmes).

 The effectiveness of the provision is monitored by the whole-school tracking and monitoring system, as well as individual intervention monitoring and reporting.

 There is an open door policy with regard to communication, support and progress.

 What additional and wider support is offered by the school?